kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-1.md

 ## Reading In The Input Data

-The input data is split into 3 csv files, that together capture all rental listings that were online and within the boundaries of the city of Hamburg at the time of scraping the data.
+The input data is split into 3 csv files that together capture all rental listings that were online and within the boundaries of the city of Hamburg at the time of scraping the data.
 The source was a large German rental listing site called 'Immoscout24'.
 [ImmoScout24 -